eduardogalba/PROLOG/README.md

 according to the following predicate: @includedef{charge/1} Here, each charge is denoted by the number of '+' symbols, e.g., '++++' signifies a charge of four units. @p Furthermore, we discretize the two-dimensional surface, conceptualizing it as a grid of cells where each cell can hold one of the predefined charge values.
-An illustrative example of such a surface is:
+An illustrative example of such a surface is: @p ``
-``
    +++    +++++++    0      +    ++++    0
  +++++++    +++      0      +    ++++    0